 To be successful on Amazon, you don’t need to reinvent the wheel.
 The best Amazon sellers learn from their competition, by doing an Amazon competitor analysis.

 If you’ve never done a proper competitive analysis of Amazon sellers in your niche, now’s the time to do so.
-You’ll most likely uncover something that you can use to grow your sales and close the gap between you and the competition.
+You’ll most likely uncover something that you can use to increase your sales on Amazon and close the gap between you and the competition.
 Keep reading to learn how.

 The best way to learn how to get ahead is to learn from successful real-life examples.